Komas19-new/Discord-Poll-Bot-in-Python/README.md

 now edit main.py and replace ROLE, IDS, HERE with the roles you want

+then run pip install -r requirements.txt

-then simply run run_bot.bat or run_bot.sh if you are on linux
+after that simply run run_bot.bat or run_bot.sh if you are on linux